brandur/sorg/content/drafts/redis-streams.md

 ### Consumers & checkpointing (#consumers)

-Consumers pull records out of the log in batches and consumes them one-by-one.
-When a batch has been successfully processed, they set ***checkpoints*** containing the IDs of the last records they consumed to.
-The next time a consumer restarts (due to a crash or otherwise), it reads its last checkpoint and starts consuming the log from the ID that it contained.
+Consumers read records out of the log in batches and consume them one-by-one.
+When a batch has been successfully processed, they set a ***checkpoint*** containing the ID of the last record consumed.
+The next time a consumer restarts (due to a crash or otherwise), it reads its last checkpoint and starts reading the log from the ID that it contained.

-Checkpoints are modeled as a relation in Postgres:
+Checkpoints are stored as a relation in Postgres:

 ``` sql
 CREATE TABLE checkpoints (